smikitky/chatgpt-md-translator/README.md

 Since ChatGPT cannot handle long texts, this program works by splitting a given Markdown file into multiple parts (fragments), passing them to the API along with the prompt in parallel, and combining the translated results.
 This option determines the (soft) maximum length of each fragment.
 The default is 2048 (in string `.length`).
 The optimal value depends on several factors:

 - **Model**: Each model has a defined upper limit on the number of _tokens_.
 Read [OpenAI's explanation about tokens](https://platform.openai.com/docs/introduction/tokens).
-- **Target Language**: Some languages are tokenized less effectively than others, which can limit the size of each fragment.
+- **Target language**: Some languages are tokenized less effectively than others, which can limit the size of each fragment.
-- **Prompt File Size**: The prompt will be sent as input along with the Markdown file to translate.
+- **Prompt file size**: The prompt will be sent as input along with the Markdown file to translate.
 The longer the instruction is, the shorter each fragment has to be.
-- **Desired Processing Time**: Splitting into smaller sizes allows for parallel processing and faster completion.
+- **Desired processing time**: Splitting into smaller sizes allows for parallel processing and faster completion.

 Setting a value that is too large can result in longer processing time, and in worse cases, the transfer of the translated text may stop midway.
 If this happens, the program will automatically split the fragment in half and try again recursively.
-But you should avoid this as it can waste both your time and money.
+Try to avoid this as it can waste both your time and money.

 On the other hand, splitting the text into too small fragments can result in a loss of term consistency or accuracy in the translation, since there is less context available for each translation process.